LaReiter/tagging/README.md

 - Scripts (+ simulated data) used to generate the figures, and small examples.
 - Additional plots which did not make it in the final paper
 - Results for ODBA

-Errata:
-- "otherscripts" (in this repository) should be "otherplots"